Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 1 pound, 9 ounces

 Redear spawn in late May and June when the water temperatures are 68 to 75 degrees F. The males build a nest, usually grouped into colonies near submerged vegetation.
 Males usually emit a "popping" sound when courting females.
 Females have an average of about 20,000 eggs, but as with other sunfish, it is unlikely that a female deposits all of her eggs in one nest.
 The eggs hatch in 6 to 10 days, and the fry stay in the nest guarded by the male.
 Redear growth is more rapid than Bluegill.
-They reach up to 2 inches in their first year, 4 inches the second, 6 in the third and 7 inches in the fourth year.
+They reach up to 2-inches in their first year, 4-inches the second, 6-inches in the third and 7-inches in the fourth year.
 Most redear mature in the second year of life.
 The Iowa record redear sunfish weighed 1 pound, 9 ounces, and was caught in Central Lake in Jones County.